omeatai/Javascript-Tutorial/README.md

 <details>
   <summary>1.
 Creating an Array</summary>

-Arrays are a special kind of objects, with numbered indexes.
-Arrays use numbered indexes, while objects use named indexes.
+Arrays are a special kind of objects, with numbered indexes. <br>
+Arrays use numbered indexes, while objects use named indexes.<br>

 ```js
 const cars = ["Saab", "Volvo", "BMW"];